-To reflect their time, inconvenience and having to donate throat and nose swabs, [If selected for invite for blood - DELETE for swab only] and blood if you agree to this, every person in your home (regardless of how old they are) who joins the survey will be compensated with a £50 voucher for the first home visit they complete.
-For every further visit that the complete, they will be compensated with a £25 voucher.
+To reflect their time, inconvenience of having a survey worker come to your home, and having to donate throat and nose swabs, [If selected for invite for blood - DELETE for swab only] and blood if you agree to this, every person in your home (regardless of how old they are) who joins the survey will be compensated with a £50 voucher for the first home visit they complete.
+For every further visit that they complete, they will be compensated with a £25 voucher.
 These will just be for visits that are completed; for example, if the survey is stopped you would not receive compensation for visits that don't happen.
-If you are happy to give us your email address, we can get vouchers to you quickly, or we can post them if you prefer.
+If you are happy to give us your email address, we can get vouchers to you more quickly, or we can post them if you prefer.
+However, it may still take at least 20 days to receive vouchers.
 We will also email you updates on results and news about the study.